 24/7 Help from Both Arvixe and GoDaddy, but GoDaddy Responds Faster

-Will your host help you in the middle of the night if something catastrophic goes wrong with your website?
-The short answer is “yes” for Arvixe and “yes, but…” with GoDaddy.
+Will Arvixe assist you during the nighttime if a critical issue occurs with your website?
+The brief response is “yes” for Arvixe and “yes, but…” for GoDaddy.

 Arvixe’s support is 24/7 via live chat and a ticketing system.
 There’s no phone support.
 By contrast, GoDaddy offers phone support 24/7 in many countries (with local or toll-free numbers to call) and live chat support Monday through Friday.